GOP lightens its touch on election bills

-State Sen. Gloria Butler (D-Stone Mountain) was among the Democrats asking Republicans to provide rationale for bills that would make sweeping changes in election laws – changes rooted in Republican unhappiness over Joe Biden’s victory in Georgia in November.
+State Sen. Gloria Butler (D-Stone Mountain) was among the Democrats asking Republicans to provide rationale for bills that would make sweeping changes in election laws – changes he said were rooted in Republican unhappiness over Joe Biden’s victory in Georgia in November.

 "Why does any Georgian need permission from the government to vote absentee?"
 Butler asked the sponsor of a GOP election bill, which had called for eliminating "no excuse" absentee balloting.